dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 ## DSP Base Resources and Base Properties to Be Used Directly in the XML File

-There is a number of base resources and base properties that from which no subclasses can be derived in a project ontology.
+There is a number of base resources and base properties from which no subclasses can be derived in a project ontology.
 They are directly available in the XML data file.
 Please have in mind that built-in names of the knora-base ontology must be used without prepended colon.